PhD in public health and social epidemiology, UNSW Sydney, 2020

-Dr Huda is a public health researcher with expertise in mixed-method designs.
+Dr Huda is a social epidemiologist with expertise in mixed-method research and an/a academic/lecturer.
 He has been working for several years in various areas of his interest, including the social epidemiology of infectious diseases and community role in promoting sexual and reproductive health of marginalized populations.
 He has a growing expertise in mental health and chronic diseases.
-He published fifteen articles in peer-reviewed Q1 journals, six newspaper articles and attended ten international conferences with full scholarships.
-Several articles have recently been accepted for publications in reputable journals such as British Medical Journal Open, International Journal of Environmental Research and Public Health, and International Journal of Health Planning and Management.
+He published twenty articles in peer-reviewed journals, six newspaper articles and attended ten international conferences with full scholarships.
 His research projects aim to improve older and vulnerable population's sexual/reproductive/physical/mental health and quality of life.

 He was awarded a prestigious UIPA scholarship to undertake his PhD at SPHCM.
 His PhD topic was 'A mixed-methods study of sex work and the HIV prevention environment for female sex workers in Bangladesh'.
 Earlier, Dr Huda did a Bachelor of Social Sciences (by research) and Master of Social Sciences in Sociology (by research) from the University of Dhaka, Bangladesh and earned the first-class (fourth position in order of merit) and 3.80/4 out of 225 students, respectively.
 Due to his excellent academic results, the University of Dhaka awarded him the ‘SM Hall Scholarship’.

 Situation of children of sex workers in Daulatdia brothel area in Bangladesh.
 Grant from the Save the Children, 10,000 USD.

 Commercial sex and vulnerability to HIV infection among the children of sex workers in Tangail brothel.
 University of Liberal Arts Bangladesh and Action Aid, 8,000 USD.